Effect-TS/effect/packages/vitest/README.md

 # Introduction

 Welcome to your guide on testing Effect applications using `vitest` and the `@effect/vitest` package.
-This tutorial is crafted to assist beginners in setting up their testing environment and creating robust tests efficiently.
-The integration of `vitest` with the Effect library enhances your testing capabilities, allowing for more expressive and maintainable tests.
-Let’s get started with setting up your tools and then dive into writing some effective test cases.
+This guide is designed to help beginners efficiently set up their testing environment and create robust, maintainable tests.
+By integrating `vitest` with the Effect library, you enhance your testing capabilities, allowing for more expressive tests.
+Let’s start by setting up the necessary tools and then dive into crafting effective test cases.

 # Requirements